-Lottery numbers will be available online on Friday, April 17 for current juniors and current sophomores and on Tuesday, April 27 for current first-year students.
+Lottery numbers will be available online on Tuesday, April 20 for current juniors and current sophomores and on Tuesday, April 27 for current first-year students.

 Please note the following:

-Lottery numbers are assigned by expected graduation term (not credits) and, for current juniors, based on cumulative GPAs through the Fall 2019 Semester.
+Lottery numbers are assigned by expected graduation term (not credits):

 - Please verify your expected graduation date by checking this information on CNAV/MyPlace/MyHousing/Housing-Self Service.
 Any junior or sophomore anticipating changing their graduation date must contact the Office of Academic Advising and Student Support Services to petition and complete the approval process by Friday, April 16.

 - There is no differentiation between first and second semester standing in regard to class year designations.
 Please see the table below:

 |CLASS YEAR DESIGNATION||EXPECTED GRADUATION TERM|

 |Junior||Fall 2022 – Spring 2023 – Fall 2023|

 |Sophomore||Spring 2024 – Fall 2024|

 |First-Year||Spring 2025 – Fall 2025|